Photo Viewer Interface

 - Clicking on a numbered photo icon, either in the Photo Group or the Map area, will highlight it in the group and change the icon on the map to better show its position in the Map area.

-- A white location circle with the yellow fringe indicates the probable level of accuracy on where the open photo was taken.
+- A white location circle with the yellow fringe indicates the probable level of accuracy on the position of the open photo.
 This generally varies between +/- 2 to 4m depending on whether the photo was hand located or used the default GPS position when taken.

-- Right click on the image in the pop-up information window will allow save of the image as a file or copy for paste into a document or Email.
+- Right click on the image in the pop-up information window will allow save of the smaller sized image as a file or copy for paste into a document or Email.

-- Clicking on the top bar of the pop-up information window allows for movement of the window around the photo map.
-Clicking on the Bluewren icon in the top left of the pop-up shows the photo icon and approximate location of the photo in the pop-up only.
+- Click and hold on the top bar of the pop-up information window allows for movement of the window around the map area.
+Clicking on the Bluewren icon in the top left of the pop-up shows the photo icon and approximate position the photo was taken on the map.

 - Double clicking on a numbered photo icon in the Photo Group or Map area, or on the image in the small pop up information window, will open a separate browser tab with key information on a higher resolution and printable version of the photo.
 Clicking on the blue box with arrow at the lower right of the pop up information window will also open the higher resolution image.

 Overlays and Aerial maps